What is the Fourier Transform of a Spatial Point Process?: Isotropic spectral estimation

+To simplify our representation, it is commonly assumed that we are analysing isotropic processes, and that only isotropic summaries need to be produced.

-We now consider the special case of isotropic point processes for which the complete covariance function depends only on distance, $\gamma(z)= \gamma_I(||z||)$ \citep[see also][p.~310--311]{daley2003introduction}.
-Such radial functions \citep{grafakos2013fourier} are special as we do not require any orientational specificity in our spectral representation.
-The isotropy of $\gamma(z)$ transfers through the Fourier transform to the sdf so $f(w)=f_I(||w||)$.
-We shall refer to the treatment of isotropic random fields when implementing analysis~\citep{Ponomarenko2006spectral}.
-An alternative is discussed by~\citep{errico1985spectra} and~\citep{durran2017practical}, for random fields.
+We therefore consider the special case of stationary and isotropic point processes for which the complete covariance function depends only on distance, $\gamma(z)= \gamma_I(||z||)$ \cite[p.~310--311]{Daley2003}.
+Such radial functions \cite{grafakos2013fourier} are special as we do not require any orientational specificity in our spectral representation.
+The isotropy of $\gamma(z)$ transfers through the Fourier transform to the sdf so in turn $f(\freq)=f_I(||\freq||)$.
+We shall refer to the treatment of isotropic random fields when implementing analysis~\cite{Ponomarenko2006spectral}.
+An alternative is discussed by~\cite{errico1985spectra} and~\cite{Durran2017}, for random fields.

-The orientation invariance leads to dimensional reduction of the multidimensional Fourier transform.
-Three basic concepts are useful for the isotropic analysis: Recall the Bessel function of order $m>-1/2$
+The orientation invariance of the spectrum leads to dimensional reduction of the multidimensional Fourier transform.
+Three basic concepts are useful for the isotropic analysis: Recall the Bessel function of order $\besorder>-1/2$

-It is connected to the $d$-dimensional Fourier transform via \citep[Sec 3]{vembu1961fourier}
+It is connected to the $d$-dimensional Fourier transform via \cite[Sec 3]{vembu1961fourier}

-we can also note relationships between radial and Cartesian Fourier representations, see for example ~\cite{grafakos2013fourier}, or~\cite{estrada2014radial}.
+we can also note relationships between radial and Cartesian Fourier representations, see for example \cite{grafakos2013fourier} or \cite{estrada2014radial}.

 Recall also the (1-dimensional) Hankel transform of order $m$ of a function $g:[0,\infty]\mapsto\R$